Yale-Medicaid/Documentation/docs/data_science/state_medicaid_data.md

 ### Obtaining Access to State Data
 Once you have obtained access to `YSPH_HPM-CC0940-MEDSPH2` you will need to log into the server and do the following:

-1. open File Explorer (the one with the yellow folder icon)
+1. Open File Explorer (the one with the yellow folder icon)
 2. Click on This PC on the left side
 3. At the top toolbar click on Computer – Map network drive – Map Network Drive
 4. Keep the default drive letter `Y:`